notnyt/beaglebone/README.md

 ```

 ### Installing Beaglebone Gem
-Once Ruby is installed installed, you can install the gem by running the command below.
+Once Ruby is installed installed, install the gem by running the command below.

 ```
 sudo gem install beaglebone
 ```

 ## Usage
-To use this gem, you need to require it in your Ruby code.
+To use this gem, require it in the Ruby script.
 An example follows

 ```ruby
 #!/usr/bin/env ruby